ffotm/honeypot-SSH-analysis/README.md

 # SSH Honeypot — Threat Intelligence Platform

 A production SSH honeypot built on [Cowrie](https://github.com/cowrie/cowrie) with a custom threat intelligence dashboard.
-The honeypot runs on an Ubuntu VM, accepts SSH connections on port 2222, and logs everything — every credential attempted, every command run, every session.
-A Kali Linux machine on the same network was used to simulate real attacks using Hydra brute forcing with SecLists wordlists and manual SSH sessions.
+The honeypot runs on an Ubuntu VM, accepts SSH connections on port 2222, and logs every credential, command, session attempted.
+A Kali Linux machine was used to simulate real attacks using Hydra brute forcing.
 All captured data is analyzed through a Next.js dashboard and a Python CLI tool that enrich attacker IPs with geolocation and threat intelligence.

 ---